openjdm/openjdm.github.io/book/affective_forecasting.md

 focus that is narrow or wide, or in the past, present or future.

-In their study, Buehler et al. (2001) found that people generally demonstrate that when an event is associated strongly to a certain time point, their emotions are generally stronger than when the event is associated with past experiences.
+In their study, Buehler et al. (2001) found that people generally demonstrate stronger emotions when an event is associated strongly to a certain time point than when the event is associated with past experiences.
 When presented with a choice in the future, not considering past experiences in their decision may generate unrealistic positive aspirations and motivate people to pursue the wrong